desmondlzy/desmondlzy.github.io/resume.md

 `2020.07 - Present`
 Analyzing Motions and Stiffness of the Multi-Joint Assemblies
 - Advisor: Prof. Fu Chi Wing, CUHK
-- Predict motions of complex assembled stuctures and optimize their stablity.
+- Predict motions of complex assembled structures and optimize their stability.

 ### Side Projects